Triplecorpse/thenewword/README.md

 ### Service to help learn new words
 #### 18.07.2016 Some new functionality implemented (`0.1.0`)

+> Fixed
+- Stored words didn't save on change in Editor module

 > Improved:
 - remove G and YA signs from word translation cards
 - make translations case-insensitive